 - Work has commenced to analyse the impact of 15-minute visits.
 This will help to inform how visits are commissioned by social workers going forward with the intention that social care practitioners and providers work together to ensure visits have sufficient time allocated to complete tasks.
-The implementation of strength-based assessments will also support this work through utilising alternative solutions such as technology-enabled care. - Commissioners will include the outcomes of the analysis of the impact of 15minute visits when rewriting future contract specifications for Home Care. - 2.
-It is recommended that further planning work is done around staff rotas and contingencies for staff absences and emergencies occurring at visits.
-This would result in fewer occasions where care workers are arriving late to visits and enable the high standards to be maintained at the weekend and a consistency in care workers provided.
+The implementation of strengthbased assessments will also support this work through utilising alternative solutions such as technology-enabled care. - Commissioners will include the outcomes of the analysis of the impact of 15minute visits when rewriting future contract specifications for Home Care.